Gender Equality Plan (GEP)

-The University’s plans for gender equality are embedded within a range of initiatives, reports and action plans in line with our mainstreamed approach to equality, diversity and inclusion .
+The University’s plans for gender equity are embedded within a range of initiatives, reports and action plans in line with our mainstreamed approach to equity, diversity and inclusion .

-Our gender equality plan is predominantly set out in our Athena SWAN action plan.
+Our gender equity plan is predominantly set out in our Athena SWAN action plan.
 We align with the Horizon Europe Gender Equality Plan (GEP) requirements as follows:

 The Institution application is signed by the Vice-Chancellor and School applications are signed by the Dean of School and are disseminated to all staff.
 The plans demonstrate a commitment to gender equality and set out clear goals and SMART action points, which include specific, measurable, achievable, relevant and time bound actions.

 Each Department and School at the University has an Equality, Diversity, and Inclusion (EDI) Lead as well as an Athena Swan lead whose roles are included in the University's Workload allocation model.

 An EDI annual report that includes gender-disaggregated baseline data for students and staff is presented at our most senior committees.
 Each School and Department have gender specific KPI’s (to improve representation) that are monitored through the EDI Governance Committee’s and Athena SWAN Sub Committee.

 Training and capacity-building

 The University ED&I team maintain EDI webpages for all staff and students, which includes self-learning training modules, workbooks, podcasts, toolkits and guidance, all available online.